SnJake/Ref2Font/README.md

 This repository contains the **V3** of the **contextual LoRA** trained for **black-forest-labs/FLUX.2-klein-9B**.
 It generates **1280×1280 font atlases** from a single reference image "Aa".

 **Update V3 (Latest):**
-- **Cyrillic Support:** Full support for Russian, Ukrainian, and other Cyrillic-based scripts.
+- **Cyrillic Support:** Full support for Russian.
 - **Expanded Charset:** Added `"` (double quote) and `&` (ampersand) to all atlases.
 - **Updated Prompts:** New specific prompts for different charsets to ensure mapping stability.
+- **Straighter Letters:** Improved alignment and reduced "jitter" in atlas generation.

 **Update V2:** Fixed dataset generation issues, increased resolution to 1280px, and improved vectorization scripts.